muellan/metacache/docs/output.md

 This means that the reference sequence 'NC_002932.3' is divided into 19071 windows and that the input read with id '2371' produced 2 hits in window number '1267' and 4 hits in windows 1268 and the input read with id '8667' produced 5 hits in window number 17990 of that reference sequence.

+The positions in the genome can be calculated by multiplying a window index with the window stride, which is shown in the header of the table (in this case the stride is set to MetaCache's default of 113).

 This table can be used for, e.g., coverage analyses.